Fredf10/starfish_networkReduction_tmp/README.txt

 will be used to autogenerate documentation.
 To generate it, enter the AutoDocumentation folder and run "make html".
 If you've altered modules, run "make clean" first.
-If you've altered module names, folders, or top level modules, run "sh fullclean.sh" and edit /sources/index.rst accordingly.
+If you've altered module names, folders, or top level modules, edit AutoDocumentation/sources/index.rst accordingly, and then run "sh fullclean.sh".

 We will use a slightly modified Google standard for writing docstrings. (return is different)